 Trade/Occupation:

-I'm a Programmer/Software Engineer.
+Programmer/Software Engineer.
 With my first job fresh out of the

 university, I started out in the IT industry working on some Internet ActiveX